korkje/adt/readme.md

 ### Matching variants

-When you have a value of a variant, you can use the `match` function to determine which variant it is:
+When you've got your hands on a variant, you can use the `match` function to determine which one it is:

 ```typescript
 import { match } from "@korkje/adt";